 As the number of projects and teams grow, so does the corresponding number of jobs running on Jenkins.
 Users find that they need to organize their projects and jobs to make management of them easier.
-Jenkins does not provide built-in widgets that help solve this problem.
+Jenkins does not provide built-in functionality that addresses this need.

 The Folders plugin allows you to organize jobs into hierarchical folders, much like how you organize files in directories in your file system.
 This allows you to group related jobs together - you can then group on things like department, projects and jobs in a specific folder.
 Folders can also define properties that are visible to jobs inside, enabling you to simplify branch and/or workflow management.